Colombia: The Central & Western Andes: Mar 13—28, 2018

 During the last few years birders and tourists alike have begun flocking back to Colombia’s seashores, beautiful green mountains, and cloud-filled valleys.
 VENT’s return to Colombia, spearheaded by Birds of Colombia author, Steve Hilty, who has traveled and guided more widely in Colombia than anyone, represents a landmark.
 Since early 2009 we have operated about 30 trips in Colombia, all but one guided by Hilty.
 These are VENT’s first tour offerings to this storied country since our last trip there in 1986.
 Our Central and Western tour visits eleven major sites in the Central Andes and Western Andes, thus perfectly complementing our Bogotá, Eastern Andes, and Magdalena Valley trip, and our Santa Marta Mountains trip.

 Colombia boasts the world’s longest list of birds, now over 1,900 species.
 Much of this diversity is due to the country’s complex topography, which includes three Andean ranges, each with distinctive species.
-This exciting Central and Western route capitalizes on Colombia’s spectacularly rich montane avifauna and is famous for its hummingbirds (40 or more species likely) and tanagers.
+This exciting Central and Western route capitalizes on Colombia’s spectacularly rich montane avifauna and is famous for its hummingbirds (40 or more species likely) and tanagers (up to 75 species under current taxonomy).
 We’ll have an opportunity to search for a good number of Colombia’s endemics, among them Cauca Guan, Rufous-fronted Parakeet, Yellow-eared Parrot, Buffy Helmetcrest, Grayish Piculet, Parker’s Antbird, Brown-breasted Antpitta, Stiles’s Tapaculo, Multicolored Tanager, Gold-ringed Tanager, Black-and-gold Tanager, Crested Ant-Tanager, and Red-bellied Grackle, as well as other species such as Golden-breasted and Black-thighed pufflegs, Fulvous-dotted Treerunner, Bicolored Antvireo, Orange-breasted Fruiteater, Yellow-headed Manakin, Black Solitaire, Purplish-mantled Tanager, and Tanager Finch, all of which have limited distributions.

 Black-and-gold Tanager— Photo: Andrew Whittaker